harry33321/CustomSelect/README.md

 From a [CDN](https://www.jsdelivr.com/package/npm/custom-select.js):

-**Note:** There is sometimes a delay before the latest version of Choices is reflected on the CDN.
+**Note:** There is sometimes a delay before the latest version of the package is available on the CDN.

 ```html
 <script src="https://cdn.jsdelivr.net/npm/custom-select.js@latest/customselect.all.min.js"></script>